 Aragon Spain Travel Guide

-Summer (June - August): These months bring hot plus a shortage of rain.
+Summer (June - August): These months bring hot and lack of rain.
 Average daytime temperatures range from 28°C to 32°C (82°F to 90°F).
 Temperatures frequently exceed 35°C (95°F) in July and August.
 Nights remain warm.
-Precipitation is minimal, and the moisture level stays low.
+Rain is minimal, and the moisture level stays low.

 Autumn (September - November): Expect mild to lower the temperature weather.
 Temperatures average 15°C to 25°C (59°F to 77°F) in September, dropping to 8°C to 15°C (46°F to 59°F) by November.
 A moderate amount of rain occurs, with October and November often seeing more precipitation.